ralphjay24/tt-coding-assessment-ralphjay-pepito/README.md

 # A simple blog application

-This is a simple [Laravel](https://laravel.com/docs/10.x) application created with its built-in solution [Sail](https://laravel.com/docs/8.x/sail) for running project using [Docker](https://www.docker.com/)
+This is a simple [Laravel](https://laravel.com/docs/10.x) and [Laravel Backpack](https://backpackforlaravel.com/) application created with its built-in solution [Sail](https://laravel.com/docs/8.x/sail) for running project using [Docker](https://www.docker.com/)